open-telemetry/oteps/text/0152-telemetry-schemas.md

   semantic conventions change.

-- How to make it easy for instrumentation libraries to refer to a particular OpenTelemetry schema version in the SetSchema call and also make sure any semantic conventions the libraries use are for that particular schema version?
+- How to make it easy for instrumentation libraries to refer to a particular OpenTelemetry schema version and also make sure any semantic convention helpers the library uses (e.g. constants that define the semantic conventions) match exactly that same schema version?
 One possible solution is to introduce helper packages per schema version that the libraries can use, e.g. constants that define the semantic conventions and the corresponding schema version url.
   This should be likely the topic for a follow-up OTEP.

 - Should we make it possible to include the entire Schema File in OTLP requests in addition to the Schema URL so that recipients of the OTLP request do not